 Preparation of Baked Castagnole

-In this recipe, I kneaded by hand, but you can also use a stand mixer if you prefer.
+In this recipe, I kneaded by hand, but you can also use a stand mixer.

-Place in a bowl: the flour, eggs, sugar, baking powder, rum aroma, teaspoon of vanilla, grated zest of orange and lemon, and the soft butter pieces.
+Place in a mixing bowl: the flour, eggs, sugar, baking powder, rum essence, teaspoon of vanilla, grated orange and lemon zest, and the softened butter cut into pieces.

 Mix the ingredients with a fork and add a pinch of salt.
-Then transfer the dough onto a pastry board and work it until you form a compact and homogeneous loaf.
+Then transfer the dough onto a work surface and knead it until it forms a compact and homogeneous dough.
 Cover it with plastic wrap and let it rest at room temperature for 15/20 minutes.

-After the waiting time, detach small pieces of dough and create balls.
-Place the castagnole on a baking tray covered with parchment paper, spacing them a couple of centimeters apart to prevent them from touching during baking as they rise.
-Bake them in a preheated oven at 356°F for 10 minutes, not exceeding this time, or they will lose their softness.
+After the time has elapsed, take small pieces of dough and create balls.
+Place the castagnole on a baking sheet covered with parchment paper, spacing them a couple of inches apart to prevent them from touching as they rise during baking.
+Bake them in a preheated oven at 180°C (356°F) for 10 minutes; do not exceed this time, or they will lose their softness.

-They will be ready when they slightly puff up, but let’s check them before removing from the oven.
-Always remember that baking time and oven temperature are indicative, so always adjust to your own.
-Once ready, let them cool slightly and before serving sprinkle with powdered vanilla sugar and enjoy!
+They will be ready when they puff up slightly, but check them before removing from the oven.
+Always remember that the baking time and oven temperature are indicative, so always adjust them with your oven.
+Once ready, let them cool slightly, and before serving, sprinkle with vanilla-flavored powdered sugar and enjoy!

-The baked castagnole I’m sure will disappear in the blink of an eye, but they remain perfectly soft and can be stored for several days inside a closed food container.
+The baked castagnole are sure to disappear in no time, but they stay perfectly soft for several days inside a closed food container.

 Can this dough also be used for fried castagnole?

-Yes, with this dough you can also make fried castagnole.
+Yes, this dough can also be used to make fried castagnole.